What are the health concerns of hot tub and pool use?

 For more information on disinfectants and water quality, see HealthLinkBC File #27b Residential Hot Tubs and Pools: Safe Water Quality.

 To help keep hot tubs clean, you should also drain and scrub them with a bleach solution (5ml per 4 litres of water) at least monthly, or more often for heavily used hot tubs.
 Filters and pumping systems should be cleaned and serviced on a regular basis.

 Bacteria and dirt on surfaces may enter into the water with you.
 Always keep surfaces and decks clean.
 Steam condensing under the hot tub or pool cover can be a perfect place for many bacteria to live, so it should be wiped off with a bleach solution.

-The temperature of a hot tub should never be hotter than 40°C (104°F).
-Staying or bathing in hot water for a long time can cause severe heat-related illnesses, such as nausea, dizziness or fainting, and even death.
+The temperature of a hot tub should never be hotter than 40°C (104°F) (or 38.9°C (102.0 F) if you are pregnant).
+Sitting in hot water for a long time can cause severe heat-related illnesses, such as nausea, dizziness or fainting, and even death.
 Avoid staying in the hot tub for more than 10 minutes at one time.
 Have a clock visible nearby to keep track of time.